-The BLVD Association, which administers the Downtown Lancaster PBID, has requested the continuation of the PBID during the upcoming fiscal year.
+The BLVD Association, which administers the Downtown Lancaster BID, has requested the continuation of the BID during the upcoming fiscal year.
 This will allow businesses in the downtown area to continue to pool resources and coordinate efforts to promote the newly revitalized BLVD as a major regional destination for the arts, entertainment, shopping and dining.

-Adopting the attached resolution to set the public hearing for the PBID renewal will contribute to the City and The BLVD Association's ongoing efforts to enhance the economic vitality of the downtown area.
+Adopting the attached resolution to renew the BID will contribute to the City and The BLVD Association's ongoing efforts to enhance the economic vitality of the downtown area.